geoffreylitt/laser-scanner/README.md

-Yale EECS Senior Project - Intelligently Targeted 3-Dimensional Scanning with a Laser Distance Meter
+Intelligently Targeted 3-Dimensional Scanning with a Laser Distance Meter
 ====================
-Geoffrey Litt '14
+Yale University Senior Project, in partial fulfillment of the requirements for a B.S.
+Degree in Electrical Engineering and Computer Science.
 --------------------

+### How to get this code running:

 Arduino code is contained in ./arduino